pmndrs/zustand/readme.md

     npm install zustand

 Small, fast and scaleable bearbones state-management solution.
 Has a comfy api based on hooks, isn't that boilerplatey or opinionated, but still just enough to be explicit and flux-like.
-Make your paws dirty with a small live demo [here](https://codesandbox.io/s/v8pjv251w7).
+Try a small live demo [here](https://codesandbox.io/s/v8pjv251w7).

 ### How to use it

 #### First create a store (or multiple, up to you...)

 Your store is a hook!
-Name it anything you like.
-Everything inside `create` is your state.
-There are no rules, you can put anything in it.
-Actions are not special, you don't need to group them.
-The `set` function works like Reacts setState, it *merges* state.
+There are no rules, put anything in it.
+Actions are not special.
+Like setState, `set` *merges* state.

 ```jsx
 import create from 'zustand'